joaopereiradsantos/joaopereiradsantos-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-João Pereira dos Santos is a Chemical Engineer specialized in Processes and Product from FEUP.
+João Pereira dos Santos is a Chemical Engineer specialized in Processes and Product from Faculdade de Engenharia da Universidade do Porto (FEUP).

 During his degree, he won the 2018 Academic Games of Engineering by AEFEUP: a group project aiming at designing a continuous hydrothermal liquefaction (HTL) biomass processing unit for Paralab, SA; and was also 3x Team Leader at the European BEST Engineering Competition Challenge - Team Design: a practical test consisting on the construction of a prototype with limited materials and low cost to solve a proposed problem.